siddhant-gavai/react-object-state/README.md

 # 🎲 LudoBoard - Day 4 (React useState Practice)

-This mini React project demonstrates how to manage **multiple related state values** using a **single object** inside the `useState` hook.
+This mini React project demonstrates how to manage **multiple related state values** using both a **single object** and an **array** inside the `useState` hook.

 ---

 ## 📌 What I Learned

-- Managing multiple pieces of state (blue, red, yellow, green moves) inside one object
+- Managing multiple color-wise counters using an object state
-- Updating specific keys in the object using the spread operator
+- Tracking move history using an array state
-- Using functional form of `setState` to get the previous value
+- Using the spread operator to preserve previous state while updating
-- Creating separate update functions for each move color
+- Creating individual update functions for each color
+- Updating state based on the previous state using the functional form of `setState`

 ---

 ## 🧠 Key Concepts

-### ✅ useState with Object
+### ✅ Object-based State

 ```js
 const [Moves, setMoves] = useState({